Julián Castro Endorses Elizabeth Warren, Days After Ending His Campaign

 Castro's endorsement is the most high-profile yet from a onetime 2020 candidate.
 While Ohio Rep. Tim Ryan endorsed former Vice President Joe Biden after ending his run, bigger names like California Sen. Kamala Harris and former Texas Rep. Beto O'Rourke have stayed away from backing other candidates in the still-crowded field.

-"There's one candidate I see who's unafraid to fight like hell to make sure America's promise will be there for everyone," Castro says in a glossy video that shows him driving up to Warren's Cambridge home, knocking on her door, then sitting down in her kitchen for an extended conversation, as Warren serves tea.
+"There's one candidate I see who's unafraid to fight like hell to make sure America's promise will be there for everyone," Castro says in a glossy video that shows him driving up to Warren's Cambridge home, knocking on her door, then sitting down in her kitchen for an extended conversation as Warren serves tea.

 Today I'm proud to endorse @ewarren for president.— Julián Castro (@JulianCastro) January 6, 2020